- Reference Number: HEY-967/2017

 Why do I need a hearing test?

+You have probably been troubled by some symptoms; following discussion with your doctor he has advised that you have a hearing assessment.
 The hearing test is required in order to ascertain your hearing ability and to determine if a hearing aid is required.

 How do I prepare for the appointment?